 I have experience working with children, adolescents and adults in diverse settings including a private psychology clinic, Child, Youth & Family’s secure Care & Protection, and Youth Justice residences, in a high security prison, and adult community mental health service.
-I am currently working part-time in the public sector, with children, adolescents and their families in a mental health service for moderate to severe mental illness.
+I am currently working privately with children, adolescents and their families in a clinic.
 In my current role working with children and their families, I noticed that a lot of mothers are stressed, burnt-out and unsupported with their own mental health.
 There are a lot of support and services for their children and adolescents, but not many for the mothers who are incredibly stretched trying to take care of everyone in their family.
 Through my clinical experience, I know that most of the time if the mothers are supported and her own mental health is prioritised, this has a positive flow-on effect in the family.
 This is why I started Empowermums – I wanted to prioritise maternal mental health and offer a variety of services that cater for the pivotal person in the family – the mothers.
 Empowermums is all about supporting and empowering you to thrive in motherhood.

 Frequently Asked Questions About Therapy